Connecting using VPN

 Connect to VMware Engine using point-to-site VPN

-- Import the configuration on your VPN client.
+- Import the configuration in Viscosity

-Example: Importing the VPN connection using the Viscosity client
+Example: Importing the VPN connection using Viscosity

 - Extract the contents of the VPN configuration from the downloaded zip file.